-“Spot Trade” means a Trade where the settlement of the Trade is due to take place within 4 Business Days of:
+“Spot Trade” means a Trade where the settlement of the Trade is due to take place within the Spot Period.

-“Standard Contract” means a contract for you to enter into an Upload and/or a Trade and/or a Payment to be entered into immediately.
+“Standard Contract” means a Contract for you to enter into an Upload and/or a Trade and/or a Payment.

 “Stop and Limit Contract” has the meaning set out in Clause 3.3 of this Agreement.

-“Stored Value” means money we hold in a segregated client bank account for you and on your behalf.
+“Stored Value” means the electronic money you hold with us representing the money we hold in a segregated client bank account for you and on your behalf.

 “Terms” means these terms and conditions.